linavarro/RGVFlood/docs/implementation/surveydatamodel/index.rst

-Survey Manual
+Survey Data Model Manual
 ======================
-This manual is primarily intended to be accessed online to obtain the latest version.
-The online version takes precedence over printed copies, changes, updates, and edits.
-However, paper copies may be used in the field complete logs, task, surveys, and reports.

-This Survey Manual is intended to provide guidance for planning, excuting, verifying, and reporting surveys needed for stated RATE projects.

-It is the responbility of Professional Land Surveyor to follow the State of Texas Rules and Acts, Federal, other State, Local and RATES standards of care.
+The purpose of this Survey Data Model Manual is to provide guidance preparing digital survey databases to be delievered to RATES partners.
+This is not intended to specify the process used, but to present standards and requirements of outpusts and deliverables.

+The Survey Manual will provide specific details of data collection methods to meet RATES partner and industry standard deliverables.

 Documentation Version